RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

 A challenge when doing larger scale automation is to enable collaboration for people to work on the same pieces of automation together.
 Luckily for us, programmers has since long solved this issue for us using version handling systems, such as git.

-Ansible does not require you to use git version handling, but there are some good reasons why you should familiarize yourself with it.
+Ansible does not require you to use git version handling, but there are some very good reasons why you should familiarize yourself with it.

+If you are familair with git, git workflows and modern collaboration platforms such as GitLab, GitHub or etc, you can skip down to the hands on part of this lab, here: [Working with your playbooks on GitLab](#working-with-your-playbooks-on-gitlab)

 When you scale out your Ansible usage (aka. automate all things) you’ll have many different teams collaborating, and:
 1. Git was invented to solve common collaboration challenges